Hieromon/AutoConnect/mkdocs/acjson.md

 You can embed custom Web pages written in [**JSON**](https://www.json.org/index.html) into AutoConnect without AutoConnectAux &amp; AutoConnectElements declaration.
-Custom Web page declaration by JSON can  embed in the sketch as a fixed string or can store in the external file such as SPIFFS for stream loading.
+Custom Web page declaration by JSON can  embed in the Sketch as a fixed string or can store in the external file such as SPIFFS for stream loading.
 Also, you can also load and save AutoConnectElements objects individually.[^1]

 [^1]:Loading and saving AutoConnect parameters adopt this method.